Estimating Marginal Treatment Effects under Unobserved Group Heterogeneity: Introduction

 As an empirical illustration, we investigate the effects of college education on annual income using the data for labor in Japan.
 We focus on heterogeneity caused by the following two latent groups: the first comprises individuals whose college enrollment decisions are mainly affected by regional educational characteristics (group 1), while the second is a group of individuals who are mainly affected by at-home study environment (group 2).
 More specifically, we employ regional characteristics, such as the local college enrollment rate and the rate of workforce participation for high school graduates, as the primary IVs for group 1.
 For group 2, we create variables that measure the quality of study environment at home, and use these as the IVs.
 Our empirical results indicate that for group 1, the treatment effect of college education is significantly positive if the (unobserved) cost of going on to a college is small.
 In contrast, we cannot find such heterogeneity for group 2.

 \paragraph{Organization of the paper.}

 Section \ref{sec:identMTE} introduces our model and presents our main identification result for the group-wise MTE.
 In Section \ref{sec:estimation}, we discuss the estimation procedure for the MTE parameters and prove its asymptotic properties.
 Section \ref{sec:extension} provides two additional discussions: first, on the identification of MTE when group membership is endogenous and, second, on the identification of LATE when only binary IVs are available.
+Section \ref{sec:simulation} gives the results of Monte Carlo experiments.
 Section \ref{sec:empirical} presents the empirical illustration, and Section \ref{sec:conclusion} concludes the paper.
-In Appendices \ref{sec:proofs} and \ref{sec:lemma}, we provide technical proofs for our results.
-Appendix \ref{sec:suppident} presents supplementary identification results including the identification of the finite-mixture Probit models.
-Appendix \ref{sec:simulation} gives the results of Monte Carlo experiments.